Support Home Experiment Builder Experiment Tree Nodes

 This page shows what a Questionnaire Node looks like once you add it to an Experiment.
 For information on how to build a Questionnaire, see our Questionnaire Builder 2 guides.

-The Questionnaire Node has a single connection point and contains a single questionnaire within your experiment.
+A Questionnaire Node contains a single questionnaire within your experiment.

-Image of a questionnaire node when added to the Experiment Tree
+Image of a questionnaire node when added to the Experiment Tree.
+Questionnaire name is Consent and Key is questionnaire-6kne

 Configuration Settings